 Everyone is on a spiritual journey: infants, children, youth and all adults, not just some.
-Our commitment at FUMC Boulder is to welcome all people, wherever they are in their faith-journey and commit to walk with them as they explore the paths that look meaningful to them.
+Our commitment at FUMC Boulder is to welcome all people, wherever they are in their faith-journey, and commit to walk with them as they explore the paths that are meaningful to them.

-In this journey we seek to walk in the Way of Jesus (and other deeply grounded spiritual persons and communities).
-We gather on Sunday mornings, Tuesday evenings and other times during the week.
+In our journey, we seek to walk in the Way of Jesus (and other deeply-grounded spiritual persons and communities).
+We gather on Sunday mornings, Tuesdays at lunchtime, and sometimes at other times.

 The Adult Forum meets in the Church Parlor on the first floor.
-Speakers present issues of the world and suggest possible ways we might respond to the needs of people close to us and throughout the world.
+Speakers present issues of our community and world, and suggest possible ways we might respond to the needs of people close to us and around the globe.
+Sometimes we also delve into subjects of interest to learn about them together.
+In Sundays in June, Dr. Gerald Holbrook, our Director of Music, will present a series on the History of Church Music.

-Bible Workbench Bible Study gathers in the Conference Room on the second floor.
-Participants look at the historical context of the scripture and consider what messages it contains for our lives in today’s world.
-The discussion is based on each person’s experiences as it relates to the passages.
+Bible Workbench is a lexionary-based Bible study group that gathers in the Conference Room on the second floor.
+We look at the historical context of the day’s scripture passage and discuss what messages it contains for our lives in today’s world.
+Our conversation flows from each person’s experience as it relates to the passages we study.
 Jon Kottke and Beth Hayward are the facilitators.

 Library Browsing and Conversation is encouraged from 9:00 am to noon.
 No planned agenda is set.
 Our library committee sets out books for all ages and coffee, tea and juice are provided.
 Informal conversations, short and long, happen.
 Julie Powers chairs our Library Ministry Team.